 To start, let’s take a look at the ink itself.
 It is a brown ink with hints of greenish-yellow.
 If you’ve ever seen a vintage gold fountain pen nib that isn’t super shiny, that’s pretty much what color it is.
 In wet-writing pens, it has dark shading that could almost be mistaken for black, although in the context of the lighter ink is unmistakably dark brown.
 It seems like a very similar color to KWZ Honey, which is a much more popular color, but when compared side by side, is not nearly as yellow.If you’ve never used KWZ ink before, one of the first things you’ll notice when you open up the bottle is the smell.
 To me, it’s a very pleasant smell, similar to vanilla, but I have heard that some people don’t like it.
 I enjoy it, though, and I even catch a whiff when I take the cap off of a pen filled with KWZ ink!

 The bottles hold 60ml of ink, which is a bit more than the traditional bottle size of 50ml.
 I do have a big gripe with these bottles, though.
 I love the size and the wide opening that makes it easy to fill pens, but for some reason ink always seems to gather between the lid and threads, which then dries and turns into ink crumbs.
 Being concentrated bits of dry ink, they will instantly stain anything that they land on, so be sure to open your bottle of ink over a sink or a surface that can easily be cleaned off.The color of this ink works well for writing.
 It reminds me of ink that might be found on antique parchment.
 It is dark enough that it is easy to read, no matter what nib size you’re using.
 It is a wet, flowy ink and it can have fairly heavy and abrupt shading with wet nibs, so if that’s not your thing you may not like this ink.
 I also really enjoy using it for doodling.
 The shading helps make things more interesting and the color just looks good.
 It doesn’t have very exciting color separation with water, but does have a bit.
+It is also not a waterproof ink and fades significantly when exposed to water.
 I want to mention dry time.
 This ink takes quite a while to dry on most papers.
 It takes almost as long as a high-sheen ink.
 It does have a bit of sheen when dry, but it’s of the “glossy” type instead of the metallic-looking sheen a lot of inks have.
 This can make it tricky to tell if the ink is actually dry or not, especially given the longer dry times, as what looks like wet ink may just be sheen.
 It does still tend to smear a bit (similar to a high-sheen ink), even when dry, so be aware of that.

 The Pens I Used